Betty Siegel

 Betty L. Siegel (January 24, 1931 – February 11, 2020) was an author and president of Kennesaw State University.
 She was the first female president of the University System of Georgia.
 She served in that position for 25 years, making her the longest serving female president of a state university in the United States.

 In 2007 Siegel was President Emeritus and Distinguished Chair of Leadership, Ethics & Character at Kennesaw State University.

 Education

 Siegel was born Betty Faye Lentz in Cumberland, Kentucky to Carl N. and Vera (Hogg) Lentz.
-She received her bachelor's degree from Wake Forest, a master's degree from the University of North Carolina, a Ph.D. in Education from Florida State University and post-doctoral studies at Indiana University.
-She held five honorary doctorates.
+She received her bachelor's degree from Wake Forest, a master's degree from the University of North Carolina, a Ph.D. from Florida State University, and post-doctoral studies at Indiana University.
+In addition to her earned degrees, she had been awarded five honorary doctorates.